Philips Hue 2022 – What We Want to See

 A wall mount for the buttons would also be great, or perhaps an option to mount over existing switches, a long shot for something like this to be related by Philips, however it would be great for some third party companies to manufacture something like this, some people have made there own by 3D printing a switch mount.

-Hue announced it has partnered up with other suppliers to offer new Hue compatible wall switches, hopefully these will be released early next year.
+Hue announced it has partnered up with other suppliers to offer new Hue compatible wall switches.

 Hue Entertainment & Hue Sync